PierreLeGuen/blog.leguen.fr/_posts/2019-01-26-freelance-first-steps.md

 - How to succeed as a freelancer and a student?
 - What's the best structure for my freelance business?
 - How to create this business?
-- Which kind of services will I do?
+- What kind of services shall I do?
 - Where to find the first clients?
 - And a lot more questions...